mcidclan/me-dmacplus-me2sc/readme.md

 ## Dmacplus me2sc Sample Code

-Implementation of 'dmacplusMe2Sc' transferring n bits from me to sc.
-The example transfers a block of 0x40000 bytes.
+Implementation of 'dmacplusInitMe2ScLLI', enabling the transfer of n data bytes from Me to Sc by constructing the required LLIs.
+The example transfers a 0x40000-byte block.

 # Requirements
 Run `./build.sh` from a bash shell.